ariana94/Bikesharing/README.md

 ![show gender dif](https://user-images.githubusercontent.com/19378130/186574927-bdb1be69-3383-4874-a180-ea5d751563a0.PNG)

 ## The End of the Road
-In short, bikesharing would show success in the city of Des Moines
+In short, bikesharing would show success in the city of Des Moines, but in numbers that better reflect the population.
+The bikes seem to be used more for local travel to and from workplaces, so it would be ideal to set them up in populated work areas.
+Additional information that would be great to have is how far distance wise are the bikes used to travel.
+In New York, buildings are close together, which may not be the case for Des Moines.
+It would also be ideal to figure out how to appeal more to females and unknown genders to capture them as subscribers.
+I would also like to see the relation between pricing and time used.